CodingZeal/nextjs-server-action-validation/post.md

 }
 ```

-Now, let's look at how we can implement this in our Next.js application.
+Now let's look at how we can implement this in our Next.js application.
 We'll start with the server action, then move on to the contact page, and finally the form component.

 ## Server Action